Makpptfox/Truice3/README.md

+##Truice3
-#Truice3 is an update version of Truice.
+This is an updated version of Truice v1.8.3.7 from Chaosua.
 It is a fork of http://github.com/chaosua/Truice

+## Compilation

-#It is NOT finished.
+**It is NOT yet finished !

 To compile use Delphi XE2 and next additional components: